GitCoder052023/Luna/README.md

 - Open audio processing.py file.
 - Paste the copied API key into the **REPLACE WITH YOUR OWN ASSEMBLY AI API KEY**.

+## Create App password for gmail

+- To generate app password you need to open your gmail and click on your "profile button"
+- And then click on "manage your google account" button and make sure that you have already doned "2 step varification"
+- And then search for "app password" in search box.
+- And then create a random name for your app passwored for example "Python", and then copy the app passwored provided by google and paste it in dicts.py

 ## Setting up required libraries